 The closest emergency room to Cooper Union is the Mount Sinai - Beth Israel Medical Center, located at First Avenue and 16th Street.
-Additional information on immediate and crisis care can be found here.

 NYC Well: Students seeking non-emergency support may contact NYC Well.
 NYC Well is a connection to free, confidential mental health support.
 Through this service, you can speak to a counselor via phone, text or chat and get access to mental health and substance misuse services, in more than 200 languages, 24/7/365.
 To connect with NYC Well, you can call 1.888.692.9355 (1.888.NYC.WELL), text "Well" to 65173, or chat with someone online.

-Additionally, The National Suicide Prevention Lifeline is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
+National Suicide Prevention Lifeline: The National Suicide Prevention Lifeline is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
 The Lifeline provides 24/7 free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.
 Their Lifeline Crisis Chat can be reached at 1-800-273-8255.